pmyymgf/oldriskbazaar/transaction-insurance.md

-## Transaction insurance in OpenBazaar - The first application
+## Transaction insurance in OpenBazaar - The first application of RiskBazaar

 The first application of RiskBazaar will provisionally be to provide transaction insurance on OpenBazaar.
 This insurance coverage relates to transactions where there is a dispute between buyer and seller prior to completion of the transaction and the arbiter rules "incorrectly" in favour of one of the parties.